Ktredway0128/erc20-token-vesting/README.md

 This contract requires the ERC-20 token to be deployed first.
 The token address is passed into the vesting contract constructor.

-## DEPLOYMENT

-This contract requires the ERC-20 token to be deployed first.
-The token address is passed into the vesting contract constructor.

 ### STEP 1 - Deploy the token:

 npx hardhat run scripts/deploy-token.js --network sepolia